perak/kitchen-site/files/api_reference.md

 public\_zone | [zone](#zone) | Public zone (for app with user account system).
 Pages inside this zone are accessible only for non-authenticeted users. private\_zone | [zone](#zone) | Private zone (for app with user account system).
 Pages inside this zone are accessible only for authenticeted users. login\_with\_password | bool | Allow login with password (for app with user account system only).
-Default: true login\_with\_google | bool | Allow OAuth login with google account (for app with user account system only).
+Default: true send\_verification\_email | bool | After user account registration, e-mail with verification link will be sent to user.
+Default: false login\_with\_google | bool | Allow OAuth login with google account (for app with user account system only).
 Default: false login\_with\_github | bool | Allow OAuth login with github account (for app with user account system only).
 Default: false login\_with\_linkedin | bool | Allow OAuth login with linkedin account (for app with user account system only).
 Default: false